oneananda/C_Sharp_Examples/Implicit_Conversions/README.md

 Converting from a derived class to a base class.

-In the example we can see the following things:
+In the example "Medium_Implicit_Conversions.cs" we can see the following things:

 - Method Overloading: Allows different methods with the same name to handle various types.
 - **Implicit Conversion:** The derived classes are implicitly converted to the base class Customer when needed.